MuhammadMajiid/UART/README.md

 #### Error Check Unit

-This unit is definitely indispensable, noise is every where and it is most likley at sometime the data will get affected by it, thus we always need some sort of confirmation that the data is sent correctly, if not it will be re-sent.
+This unit is indispensable, noise is everywhere and it is most likely that at some time the data will get affected by it, thus we always need some sort of confirmation that the data is sent correctly, if not it will be re-sent.
 This unit supports three error flags:

 1.  **Parity Error**: re-checks the data sent by the Tx unit, produces a parity bit, then compares it with the one from the *DeFrame* unit, it rises to logic 1 if they are not equal.
 2.  **Start Error**: re-checks the start bit, whether it equals logic 0 or not, it rises to logic 1 if they are not equal.